canonical/python-libmaas/README.md

 ## Documentation

-Documentation can be generated with `make doc` which publishes into the `site` directory.
+Documentation can be generated with `make docs` which publishes into the `site` directory.
 Recent documentation is also published to the [MAAS Client Library & CLI documentation][2] site.